Responses to the Over-refuter Objections That Contradict Madhyamaka

 From Chandrakirti’s Commentary to (Aryadeva’s) “Four Hundred Stanzas”

 We are not asserters of realism [who assert that things really exist on their own], because we are asserters of dependent arising.
 What is the meaning of dependent arising?
-It means a total lack of a self-establishing nature.
-It means no such thing as something having arisen with a self-establishing nature.
+It means the nonexistence of a self-establishing nature.
+It means no such thing as something having arisen by means of a self-establishing nature.
 It means that the arising of things that seem to have a self-establishing nature are LIKE illusions, mirages, images in a mirror, dreams and so on That’s the meaning of voidness and of the nonexistence of an atman-soul.

 Therefore, “thing” has two meanings: acting as something with a self-establishing nature and performing a function.
 For those who assert things as really existent, “thing” only means something with a self-establishing nature.
 For those who assert no such thing as something that exists, “thing” means something that functions.
 This is because when Chandrakirti eliminates both, he refutes self-establishing natures [i.e. the first position] and shows the existence of cause and effect being like an illusion [the second position].

-The essentialists call Madhyamikas nihilists [the position that there is nothing that exists, that just says there is no form, there is no consciousness, there is no feelings and so on] or annihilationists [the position that annihilates or gets rid of everything existent], supposing that if you refute the self-establishing nature of things, you must certainly also refute cause and effect.
-The essentialists therefore assert that there must be self-establishing natures, and on this basis, there is cause and effect with self-establishing natures as cause and effect [something inside them which, by its own power, from its own side, makes it or establishes or affirms or proves that it is a cause or an effect].
+The essentialists call Madhyamikas "nihilists" [the position that there is nothing that exists] or "annihilationists" [the position that annihilates or gets rid of everything existent], supposing that if you refute the self-establishing nature of things, you must certainly also refute cause and effect.
+The essentialists therefore assert that there must be self-establishing natures, and on this basis, there is cause and effect with self-establishing natures as cause and effect.

-Many Tibetans, however, claiming to be Madhyamikas, agree with the essentialist proposition that if you refute the self-establishing nature of things, you must certainly also refute cause and effect, but then draw the opposite conclusion.
+Many Tibetans, however, claiming to be Madhyamikas, agree with the essentialist proposition that if you refute the self-establishing nature of things, you must certainly also refute cause and effect.
+Thus, they draw the opposite conclusions [to those drawn by actual Madhyamikas].
 They conclude that cause and effect does not exist.
-They conclude that as the consequence that follows from there being no such thing as cause and effect without self-establishing natures.
-They draw that conclusion because they equate the lack of a self-establishing nature of things with the lack of any existence at all of things.
+They conclude like that as the consequence that follows from there being no such thing as cause and effect without self-establishing natures, and they draw that conclusion because they equate the lack of a self-establishing nature of things with the lack of any existence at all of things.

 Chandrakirti avoids the position.
 He says we are not nihilists, we eliminate (clear away) the propositions of (absolute) existence and (absolute) nonexistence and thus show the path to liberation.
 By not saying there is no cause and effect, we eliminate the position of nihilism.
 If we asserted that there was no cause and effect, then we would be nihilists, but we don’t assert that.
 What do we assert?
 By saying or setting that there is no such thing as a self-establishing nature with respect to cause and effect, we eliminate the position of eternalism.